SimonHoiberg/restater/README.md

 This will cause the `username.state` to go into `loading` in any component that is using the username from the store.

-Note that the `setUsername` itself returns a Promise, so we can await it and do something after the `username.state` has gone into either `completed` or `failed`.
+Note that the `setUsername` itself returns a promise, so we can await it and do something after the `username.state` has gone into either `completed` or `failed`.
 ```javascript
 await setUsername(getUpdatedUsername());
 // Do something after the username has been updated